This policy was last revised on 12th December 2018

 As noted above we use a Data Processor to look after our emails and file storage; they are GDPR compliant, keep all our information secure and will not disclose it to any third party.
 Apart from this use of a Data Processor we will not disclose any personal data to any third party unless we have your explicit permission to do so or we are required to do so by law.

 If you contact us we will use the contact information you give us to respond to you.
+We will keep this information secure and delete it when it is no longer relevant.
 We will not use your contact information to send you unsolicited marketing information.
 If you would like to receive unsolicited marketing information please follow @epimorphics on Twitter or read our blog (www.epimorphics.com/blog).

 If you send us additional personal information (e.g if you are applying for a job and send us your CV) we will keep this information secure and delete it when it is no longer relevant.